msugan/FINDRES/README.md

 # References

 Sugan, M., Campanella, S., Vuan, A., and Shakibay Senobari, N., (2022).
-A Python Code for Detecting real Repeating Earthquakes from Self-similar Waveforms (FINDRES).
+A Python Code for detecting true Repeating Earthquakes from Self-similar Waveforms (FINDRES).
 Submitted

 Shakibay Senobari, N., and Funning, G. J., (2019).
 Widespread Fault Creep in the Northern San Francisco Bay Area Revealed by